silvacms/documentation/source/silva/buildout.rst

    $ python2.6 bootstrap.py
    $ ./bin/buildout

-After this the command ``bin/instance`` will be available.
+As result, the command ``bin/paster`` will be created.
 It will let you start and use Silva: :ref:`starting-creating-silva-site`.

 Installing Silva from SVN for development or production
 -------------------------------------------------------

-For production deployment or development we recommend you install Silva by getting it from the Infrae subversion.
+For production deployment or development we recommend you to install Silva by getting it from the Infrae subversion.

-You need to install subversion if it's not already installed on your system.
+You need to install Subversion if it's not already installed on your system.

 There are different buildout SVN trees for different Silva